Kim-J-Smith/Simple-Button/README.md

     /* for example: __WFI() */
 ```

-4. Implement the EXTI Initialization Function in the **Initialization-Function** at the beginning of the file.
+4. Implement the EXTI Initialization Function in the **Initialization-Function** at the beginning of the file `simple_button_config.h`.
 Here is an example of the STM32 HAL library:
 ```c
 /** @b ================================================================ **/
 /** @b Initialization-Function */